aligator/dev/README.md

 # aligator.dev

 This is the source of my website [aligator.dev](https://aligator.dev).
-It is built using just typescript, html and scss (+ some dev-deps).
+It is built using just some dev-dependencies like typescript, html and scss.
 No React, no Vue, no jquery, no etc.

 As typescript itself already provides JSX transpilation, I use just that to build plain dom elements.
+However note that this is highly experimental!

 So instead of something like this:
 ```ts
 const div = document.createElement('div')